People's commune: Impact

 The rural cooperative movement replaced village power structures influenced by kinship and community elites with a formalized administrative system.
 The process linked families and individuals to national policies, creating what academic Cai Xiang describes as a new social space.

-Collective labor created possibilities from women to leave the home and increase their personal and economic independence.
+Collective labor created possibilities for women to leave the home and increase their personal and economic independence.

 During the Great Leap Forward, the communes contributed to the widespread famine conditions, as the communes overworked their residents, confiscated necessary everyday items, and misallocated labor and resources on unproductive projects over basic foodstuffs.
 With the adjustments made to the communes after the Great Leap, however, they did contribute to the PRC's relatively substantial growth in agricultural productivity over the remaining years before decollectivization.
 The work point system did not always provide clear incentive structures for commune workers but the value of the work points was calculated in such a way that the commune took roughly half the laborer's income before they turned the work points into material goods.
 Using this extracted capital, the communes were able to invest in mechanization, infrastructure, irrigation, soil reclamation, and other large-scale projects that required large amounts of investment and labor.
 Moreover, the communes continued to provide some basic services such as education and health services, and the industrial projects built on some communes gave commune members technical skills they would not have gotten otherwise.